 Veronica Cross is New Orleans-based visual artist whose practice includes painting, video, and installation.
-Ms. Cross also works as an independent curator, event director, and arts writer; currently, she is the director of programming at The Gallery at the Tigermen Den in the Bywater section of NOLA.
+Ms. Cross also works as an independent curator, event director, and arts writer.
+From 2017-18, she was the director of programming at The Gallery at the Tigermen Den in the Bywater.

 The recent return to her childhood city has paralleled the trajectory of her work, retracing serendipitous pathways steeped in ritual, affect, and poetry.
 Her ongoing fascination with representations of a theatrical femaleness was ignited early on by her great uncle's French Quarter pin-up paintings on velvet.
 Initially trained as a printmaker, working for master printer Kathy Caraccio (New York), Ms. Cross gradually shifted to painting to address the surface quality of her large-scale stencils of burlesque queens (1997-2000).
 Over time, her paintings would develop into storyboards for time-based narratives.
 The environments within the storylines would then take on their own significance to inform her installation works.